qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Attribute actions are defined from the vector :guilabel:`Layer Properties` dialog.
 To :index:`define an action`, open the vector :guilabel:`Layer Properties` dialog and click on the :guilabel:`Actions` tab.
-Provide a descriptive name for the action.
+Select Generic as Type and provide a descriptive name for the action.
 The action itself must contain the name of the application that will be executed when the action is invoked.
 You can add one or more attribute field values as arguments to the application.
 When the action is invoked any set of characters that start with a \%